tignis/docker-github-action/README.md

 `pip-extra-index-url`: The extra index url for pip to fetch packages from our jfrog repository.
 Fetch this value from a secret.

 `docker-build-context`: What directory to use as the build context for docker.
 Defaults to the current directory.
+**Note:** If changinge the build context, ensure that the `dockerfile` parameter described below is also adjusted to be prefixed with the build context.
+For example if you have `docker-build-context: ./tignis/app`,then you'll also likely set `dockerfile: ./tignis/app/dockerfile` too.

 `dockerfile`: The name of the Dockerfile to use.
 Default to `Dockerfile`.
+**Note:**: This path is always from the root of the repository, not from the root of the build-context.